Handbook

 b.
 Wearing clothing and other items or grooming in a manner that represents and/or promotes threat/hate groups or supremacist groups is prohibited.

 c.
-Wearing clothing that does not cover abdomen, chest, or buttocks.
-Clothing that does not cover undergarments, and undergarments that are worn as outer garments.
+Wearing clothing that does not adequately cover abdomen, chest, or buttocks.

 If necessary, parents/guardians may be called to bring appropriate clothing to school.